-My two country New Keynesian model with housing and long-term mortgages is a useful laboratory: In this section I study how changes in the housing and mortgage market institutions alter the stabilization properties of the euro area monetary policy.
-In a first counterfactual, I introduce a banking union in the form of a common design for the mortgage markets in the euro area countries.
-While a banking union formally already exists, it is in practice very limited (see Garicano (2019) for an analysis of the problems and potential ways forward to build a stronger union).
-In a second counterfactual, I build on the recent strategy review (ECB (2021)) and explore the inflation-output trade-off the ECB faces when weighting for housing costs in the price index.
+My two-country New Keynesian model with housing and long-term mortgages is a useful laboratory: In this section I study how changes in the housing and mortgage market institutions alter the stabilization properties of the euro area monetary policy.
+In a first counterfactual, I introduce a euro-area-wide mortgage market with a more similar issuance of contract types across countries.
+This policy proposal can be seen as a step towards a banking union, which formally already exists but it is in practice very limited (see Garicano (2019) for an analysis of the problems and potential ways forward to build a stronger union).
+In a second counterfactual, I build on the recent strategy review (ECB (2021)) to quantify the inflation-output trade-off of introducing Spanish and euro-area-level house prices into the Taylor rule.